TodePond/TodePondDotCom/sky/event-organisers/readme.md

 He seems like a really reluctant organiser to me (in a good way).
 He organises events because he wants to *attend* them, so that means he's always trying to boost other people to take things into their own hands.

-It seems to be working.
+It seems to be working!

 <br>

 Sometimes there's a bit of a culture clash, where some people don't immediately get or understand the attendee-led approach.
 I've seen many people accidentally volunteer themselves into doing a job by complaining that it's not done.

-"I don't think that table should be here.
+"I don't think this table should be here.
 It should be over there instead."

 Okay then.